DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 <div class="description">
 <p>The heavy wooden door creaks open to reveal an entryway with a worn rug underfoot.
 The scent of pine wood mingles with the earthy aroma of burning logs from a nearby fireplace, and a simple wooden table sits beside the door, holding a bowl filled with small trinkets.</p>
-<p>A mounted hand—carved board holds two hanging coats—one sized for an adult and one for a young child—with two pairs of boots hanging beneath the coats.
+<p>A mounted hand-carved board holds two hanging coats—one sized for an adult and one for a young child—with two pairs of boots hanging beneath the coats.
 Two additional empty pegs jut out from the board beside them.</p>
 </div>

 Upon entering, Baron Krezkov—who insists that the players call him Dmitri while guests in his home—hangs his coat on one of the pegs on the wall and removes his boots.
 He then calls out to his wife, Baroness Anna Krezkova, who exits from the kitchen to warmly greet the players.

 If the players intend on staying the night, Anna asks the players to assist her in completing a series of chores before dinner: feeding the chickens, mucking out the pig pen, weeding the vegetable garden, and (most importantly) obtaining a bucket of milk from the cow of Kretyana Dolvof—a widow whose cottage lies just southwest of the village’s freshwater pool.
 Anna also welcomes the players’ help in the kitchen as she prepares an evening meal.

-Though the Krezkovs’ cottage doesn’t have much space, the players are welcome to set down their packs and bedrolls in the animal pens and the structure’s only empty bedroom (see **Ilya’s Bedrom** below).
+Though the Krezkovs’ cottage doesn’t have much space, the players are welcome to set down their packs and bedrolls in the animal pens and the structure’s only empty bedroom (see [[#Ilya’s Bedroom]] below).
 ### Animal Pens
 Behind a partition in the rear of the cottage are the animal pens.
-When the players enter this chamber, read:
+When the players enter this area, read:

 <div class="description">
 <p>The grunting of pigs and clucking of chickens fill this area.
 Straw covers the floor, and wooden fences separate a pair of pens, which lie next to a trio of large chicken coops.
 A few lanterns hang from the ceiling, providing dim light, and a thick barn-style door leads out into the yard beyond.</p>